Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Discussion

 \section{Discussion}

 This study investigates the feasibility of policy-driven planning for X-ray-guided spine procedures under extensive simulation of diverse anatomies and imaging conditions.
-Across simulated cases, the proposed imitation learning policy achieves a 68.5\% acceptance rate on unseen synthetic cases and 49.2\% on fractured anatomies, without CT or registration.
-Orientation estimates were reliable but small entry point deviations dominated failure cases, indicating that precise localization limits current performance.
-Evaluation on real clinical X-rays, without any retraining, further confirms partial sim-to-real transfer, achieving 34.8\% acceptable trajectories.
-This suggests that open loop control and planning based on bi-plane fluoroscopic input is feasible, while clear limitations for potential closed-loop control typical in imitation learning remain.
-Specifically the high frequency update rate required remains a concern without exposing the patient to large amounts of ionizing radiation.
+Across simulated cases, the proposed IL policy achieves a 68.5\% acceptance rate on unseen synthetic cases (n=739 randomized trials) and 49.2\% on an unseen dataset including fractured anatomies (n=962 randomized trials), without relying on CT or registration.
+Evaluation on real clinical X-rays, without retraining, yields 40.9\% acceptable trajectories (N=2 subjects, n=80 randomized trials), indicating that partial sim-to-real transfer is possible in some cases, while substantial gaps remain.